Iron Ring: History

 The Iron Ring originated from H. E. T. Haultain, a mining engineering professor at the University of Toronto.
 On 25 January 1922, Haultain proposed that engineers take an ethical oath.
-From 1922 to 1925, the structure that would administer the oaths, or "callings," was organized.
-Known as the Corporation of the Seven Wardens, the organization was named in honour of the first seven presidents of the Canadian Society for Civil Engineers.
+From 1922 to 1925, the structure that would administer the oaths, or "callings," was known as the Corporation of the Seven Wardens.
+The organization was named in honour of the first seven presidents of the Canadian Society for Civil Engineers.

 The text of the calling was written by English poet Rudyard Kipling, at the request of Haultain.
 Haultain asked Kipling to author the calling partly because of Kipling's poem The Sons of Martha, which paid tribute to an engineer.
 Kipling's calling sought to emphasize the responsibilities of an engineer, affirming their responsibility to "not henceforward suffer or pass, or be privy to the passing of, Bad Workmanship or Faulty Material."
 Kipling's calling also affirmed that an engineer must not compromise their work, in spite of external pressures; and was a call for professional unity between engineers.

 On the 25 April 1925, Haultain administered the first Ritual of the Calling of an Engineer in the University Club in Montreal.
 A second ritual was administered in Toronto on 1 May 1925.
 Iron Rings are awarded to engineers during the ritual, in reference to "[their] Honour and Cold Iron," a phrase used in the calling.
 A myth persists that the initial batch of Iron Rings was made from the beams of the first Quebec Bridge, a bridge that collapsed during construction in 1907 due to poor planning and design by the overseeing engineers.
 However, the initial batch of Iron Rings were actually produced by World War I veterans at Christie Street Military Hospital in Toronto.

 The Wardens originally considered expanding the ritual to the United States.
 However, they later ruled against expansion, fearing a loss of control over the ritual.
 Efforts to secure control of the ritual were made in 1935, when the obligation was copyrighted, and the Corporation of the Seven Wardens formally incorporated in 1938.